 Body image and weight

 Some people think they are overweight when they are not.
-Here are some statistics:
+For example:

-- 45 per cent of women and 23 per cent of men in the healthy weight range think they are overweight.
+- Of teenagers within a healthy weight range, 10 per cent of females and three per cent of males think that they are overweight.

 - At least 20 per cent of women who are underweight think that they are overweight and are dieting to lose weight.

 A 2017 national survey of 1,033 Australians aged 18 to 64 years found that 46 per cent of adults had actively tried to lose weight in the past year.

 Yet, research shows that dieting for weight loss is not effective in the longer term, and may actually be associated with weight regain.
 In some cases, people may regain more than they lost through dieting.